-As we pray for loved ones of the two victims of the recent attack at a synagogue in eastern Germany, we are thankful the synagogue had an upgraded security door that remained closed even with the gunman’s attempts to enter:
+As we pray for loved ones of the two victims of the recent attack at a synagogue in eastern Germany, we are thankful the synagogue security door had been upgraded that remained closed even with the gunman’s attempts to enter:

 On Yom Kippur, 51 congregants in a Halle synagogue watched the feed from security cameras as their would-be shooter tried to break down the door.